Saving for Retirement

 Individual Retirement Accounts allow you to stash away a portion of your earnings in a tax-free account that earns interest over time.
 There are two different types of IRA account: Traditional and Roth.
 Each type provides its own unique tax breaks and serves two different types of investors.
 First, we’ll start with the similarities between Traditional and Roth IRAs.

 Both types of IRA accounts have limits on how much you can contribute in a given year.
-In 2016, this limit was $5,500 for both Traditional and Roth IRAs if you are under the age of 50.
-If you’re over 50, your limit rises to $6,500 per year.
+In 2024, this limit is $7,000 for both Traditional and Roth IRAs if you are under the age of 50.
+If you’re over 50, your limit rises to $8,000 per year.

 For Traditional and Roth IRA accounts, there is a penalty for withdrawing money before you turn 59 ½.
 The upside is that you’ll have money to throw an amazing 60th birthday party.
 Plus, there are some exceptions.
 Both types allow you to withdraw up to $10,000 without penalty if the money is used for first-time homeowner expenses and some educational costs.
 This makes IRAs an attractive option for young families planning to buy a house or for college students who think they may want to invest in a home in the future.